rubocop/rubocop/manual/cops_layout.md

 This cop checks the indentation of the right hand side operand in binary operations that span more than one line.

+The `aligned` style checks that operators are aligned if they are part of an `if` or `while` condition, a `return` statement, etc. In other contexts, the second operand should be indented regardless of enforced style.

 ### Examples

 #### EnforcedStyle: aligned (default)